danielenger/Principled-Baker/README.md

 - bake almost all Principled BSDF (and more) inputs (Color, Metallic, Roughness, etc.) to image textures
 - Autodetection/Manual selection also for Alpha, Emission, Ambient Occlusion (from node; 2.80 only), Diffuse, Glossiness (invert Roughness), Bump (as hightmap), Vertex Color, Material ID
 - 3 Bake Modes:
-  - Combined (new default): Bake a single selected object or bake multiple selected objects with shared UV maps.
+  - Combined: Bake a single selected object or bake multiple selected objects with shared UV maps.
 This is like Blenders default bake.
-  - Single/Batch (previous default): Bake every selected object separately.
+  - Single/Batch: Bake every selected object separately.
   - Selected to Active: Does what it says.
 - Create new material with new image texture nodes (most image nodes connected)
 - Auto Smooth from object/on/off